Code of Conduct

 6.

-CAUTIONS & FINES: In accordance with the OSA & PHSA Discipline policies, the club will adhere to the D.B.R. system ( Discipline By Review ).
-Suspensions will a minimum as described in section 6.5 & 6.6 below.
+CAUTIONS & FINES: In accordance with the OSA & PHSA Discipline policies, the club will adhere to the D.B.R. system (Discipline By Review).
+Suspensions will be a minimum as described below.
 Appeals are not permitted of DBR decisions as set forth in Discipline Policy 7.0 of the OSA.

 6.1